Emergency War Surgery Course

 - Emergency Medicine and Critical Care Nursing - Under development by DHA Nursing Readiness Workgroup

-To learn more about the EWSC courses, go to MHS Combat Support.
-The course schedule with dates and locations can be found at the bottom of the MHS site.
-You can fill out this registration form and email to firstname.lastname@example.org if you know the course in which you wish to enroll.
+To learn more about the EWSC courses with dates and locations, go to the MHS EWSC site.
+You can fill out this registration form and email to email@example.com if you know the course in which you wish to enroll.

 JTS will be adding version 1.1 narrated lectures as they become available.
 Every EWSC presentation will be replaced by narrated versions.
 Narrated lectures must be downloaded to view.